gkhmara/currencyExchanger/README.md

 #### Greg Khmara

-#### This is a website allows a user to input an US dollar amount and exchange it to a different currency.
+#### This is a website allows a user to input an US dollar amount and convert it to a different currency.

 ## Technologies Used